kakaroto/R20Converter/README.md

 ### Windows

 This package comes with an executable for Windows in the `windows` subdirectory.
-To run R20Converter, you will need to open a Console window and run the `windows\R20Converter.exe` executable using the command line.

-For those of you who are less tech savvy, you can refer to the tutorial video I posted, or see the step by step guide below :
-- Make sure you extract the R20Converter zip archive into its own directory
-- Open the directory where R20Converter was extracted using Windows File Explorer
-- Click on the 'address bar' of the window, which contains the path of the directory you are in
-- Type "cmd" and press Enter
-- A console window will have appeared, you can now type `windows\R20Converter.exe --help` to run the program and see the options available to you
+Simply double click it to open the User Interface, then Browse for the ZIP file that was exported and for the public directory of your FVTT installation (you can also just direct it to the FVTT installation directory itself and it will adjust the path automatically) then enter a name for your world directory.

+Select the options you would like to use, then press the "Convert Campaign" button.
+You can always keep your mouse still on one of the options to see a tooltip with more information on what each option does.

 ### Linux

 If using Linux, you can run it with `python3 src/R20Converter.py` in a terminal.
-Use the --help option to see which options are available to you during conversion
+Use the --help option to see which options are available to you during conversion.

+Dependencies for the GUI, you need to install `pysimplegui`, `pysimpleguiqt` and `pyside2`.

 ## Campaign Conversion